 | App | Best for | Starting Price | Key Considerations |

-| Buddy Punch | Small teams that want a simple online time clock | $19/month + $4.49 per user | Quick setup and facial recognition prevent buddy punching |
+| Buddy Punch | Small teams that want a simple online time clock they can set up in a day | $19/month base fee + $4.49/user/month | Quick setup and facial recognition prevent buddy punching, but requires constant logins. |

-| QuickBooks Time | Businesses that want time tracking tightly connected to QuickBooks payroll | $20/month + $8/user/month | Seamless QuickBooks integration eliminates manual exports |
+| QuickBooks Time | Businesses that want time tracking tightly connected to QuickBooks payroll | $20/month base fee + $8/user/month | Seamless QuickBooks integration eliminates manual exports, but pricing is steep. |

-| Homebase | Retail and restaurant small businesses that want scheduling and time tracking together | $24/location/month | Combined scheduling and time tracking with per-location pricing |
+| Homebase | Retail and restaurants that want scheduling and time tracking together | $24/location/month | Combined scheduling and time tracking with per-location pricing, but payroll is only an add-on. |

-| Clockify | Very small businesses that need a free time tracking tool for basic hour logging | $3.99/user/month | Unlimited users on free plan is generous but lacks geofencing |
+| Clockify | Very small businesses that need a free time tracking tool for basic hour logging | $3.99/user/month | Good for basic hour logging on a budget; no geofencing or mobile approvals. |

-| ClockShark | Small construction and trade crews that track hours by job site | $40/month + $9/user/month | Built-in job costing and invoicing for field service teams |
+| ClockShark | Construction and trade crews that track hours by job site | $40/month + $9/user/month | Built-in job costing and supervisor-led crew clock-ins, but lacks AI scheduling. |

-What’s New in This Update (February 2026)
+What’s New in This Update (May 2026)

 Our Top Picks